 A former fishing village with a beautiful waterfront area, Morcote is located on the picturesque Lake Lugano.
 It is a place of significant architectural interest, from the church of Santa Maria del Sasso and the terraced cemetery, to the various noble homes and lakeside houses with their charming arcades.

 Amble along the winding cobblestone lanes and explore the various cafes, restaurants, and shops.
-A photographer’s dream, Morcote has previously been voted the most beautiful Swiss village – which is no mean feat considering how many beautiful villages there are in Switzerland!
+A photographer’s dream, Morcote has previously been voted the most beautiful village in Switzerland – which is no mean feat considering how many beautiful villages there are in Switzerland!

 Located in the Jura Mountains and on the banks of the River Doubs, Saint-Ursanne is a small, untouched medieval town.
 Inhabited by only a few hundred people it is a place of inviting peace and tranquility.